cwensel/cascading/README.md

 Hadoop 1.x mode is where the Cascading application should run on a Hadoop cluster.
 Hadoop 2.x is the same but for Hadoop 2.x releases.

-Local mode is where the Cascading application will run locally in memory without any Hadoop dependenices.
+Local mode is where the Cascading application will run locally in memory without any Hadoop dependencies.

 ## Extensions, the SDK, and DSLs

 There are a number of projects based on Cascading available.
-Visit the [Cascading Extensions](http://www.cascading.org/extensions/) page for a current list.
+Visit the [Cascading Extensions](http://cascading.org/extensions/) page for a current list.

-Or download the [Cascading SDK](http://www.cascading.org/sdk/) which includes pre-built binaries.
+Or download the [Cascading SDK](http://cascading.org/sdk/) which includes pre-built binaries.

 Of note are two top level projects:

-* [Lingual](http://www.cascading.org/lingual/) - ANSI SQL and JDBC with Cascading
+* [Lingual](http://cascading.org/lingual/) - ANSI SQL and JDBC with Cascading
-* [Pattern](http://www.cascading.org/pattern/) - Machine Learning and [PMML](http://en.wikipedia.org/wiki/Predictive_Model_Markup_Language) support with Cascading
+* [Pattern](http://cascading.org/pattern/) - Machine Learning and [PMML](http://en.wikipedia.org/wiki/Predictive_Model_Markup_Language) support with Cascading

 And new languages: